 COVID-19 has meant a significant increase in people working from home.
-We understand that during these challenging times, stress levels are already through the roof and that’s why we’ve broken down 5 ways of how to ease stress when working from home.
+We understand that during these challenging times, stress levels are already through the roof, so we’ve broken down five key ways to ease stress when working from home.

 For those of us who are now working from home, juggling family, children, and work can only add to that stress.

 In April 2020, statistics released by the UK’s Office for National Statistics showed that 49.2% of adults in employment were working from home, as a result of the social distancing measures introduced in response to the coronavirus pandemic.

 It’s not all doom and gloom though as a report conducted by Finder found that 65% of workers said they would be more productive in a home office than a normal office and 75% of workers say they will be more productive due to reduced distractions.

 With working from home being a trend that seems like it’s only going to get bigger, we wanted to look at five ways to reduce stress for you and your family while you are working from home and potentially homeschooling too!